 With Pannahouse Invitationals now stapled as the largest panna tournament in the world, we felt that we had to take it to yet another level.
 In the previous years, while many followed the tournament online, there were not a lot of physical spectators other than the players themselves.
 Therefore, for the 3rd edition, we moved the competition out to the centre of Copenhagen on the infamous Israels Square.
 The venue was set up with crazy lighting and vinyl DJ adding an extra dimension to the 131 players from 32 countries that came to compete for the title – the world record for a panna tournament!
 Fatih from Germany won the pro tournament, Shiou from Japan won the youth tournament and Easy Man Team from Holland took the 3v3 title!

-With the creation of brand-new street courts made for players by players, we are gonna take the Pannahouse Invitationals out onto brand new asphalt and in a creative atmosphere created by players for players.
+With the creation of brand-new street courts made for players by players, Pannahouse Invitationals was moved out onto brand new asphalt and in a creative atmosphere created by players for players.
 The tournament was held in “Street Under Buen”, the new home of street sports in Copenhagen, underneath a bridge that functions as the entrance to Copenhagen, making a setting that is even more street than ever!
-We expect more players from even more countries than before making sure that this year will be yet another one to remember!
-Who do you think will take the title?
+Jasseminho from Denmark won the tournament with Sashwat Rana from Nepal taking the Youth competition!
+Pannahouse won the 3v3 friendly tournament.